luk-kop/verus-stake-notification/README.md

 Other prerequisites:
 * Running Verus CLI wallet on some Linux distribution.
 You can find appropriate wallet binaries on Verus Coin (VRSC) project website - [Verus wallet](https://verus.io/wallet/command-wallet).
+* The AWS account.
-* Before using scripts, you need to set up authentication credentials for your AWS account (with programmatic access) using either the IAM Console or the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-linux.html).
+* Before using scripts, you need to set up authentication credentials for your AWS account (with programmatic access) using either the IAM Management Console or the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-linux.html) tool.
+* The [Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli) tool must be installed for deploy AWS resources using it (optional).
 * The `virtualenv` package already installed on the OS level.

-## Build and run the app with virtualenv tool
+## Build and run the application
-The application can be build and run locally with `virtualenv` tool.
+The project creation process should be divided into two phases:
+1. Deployment of the AWS resources (infrastructure) with `boto3` package or `Terraform` tool.
+2. Setup script for monitoring the Verus wallet.

+In both phases we will use the `virtualenv` tool to build the application.

 1. Clone git repository to user home directory and enter `verus-stake-notification` directory.
    ```bash
    git clone https://github.com/luk-kop/verus-stake-notification.git
    cd verus-stake-notification/
    ```

 2. Run following commands in order to create virtual environment and install the required packages.
     ```bash